 Health & safety has always been our top priority.
-Which is why we’ve spent the past year quietly expanding and improving our internal policies and practices.
-To our valued guests we make one clear promise: we will do everything within reasonable ability to run our tours at the highest standards of health & safety, protecting not just yourself, but also our staff and the communities we visit.
+To our valued guests, we make one clear promise: we will do everything within our reasonable ability to run our tours at the highest standards of health & safety, protecting not just your, but also our staff and the communities we visit.

 About our practices and policies

 Our policies closely follow guidelines developed by international partners, as well as the World Health Organization (WHO) and the World Travel and Tourism Council.
 To keep things organized, we’ve arranged our practices and policies into three sections: Before, During and After your tour.

 Before your tour

-Before touching down in a destination, a slew of health & safety initiatives will have already taken place.
-Some initiatives will be ‘behind the scenes’, for example our new tour planning policies that ensure we’ve dotted our Is and crossed our Ts.
-Other initiatives will be more obvious, including new education practices and mandatory health screenings.
-Here are just a few of the changes you can expect before your tour.
+Before touching down at a destination, a slew of health & safety initiatives will have already taken place.
+For example, our new tour planning policies ensure we’ve dotted our Is and crossed our Ts.
+Here are just a few of the things we do before your tour.

-- Renegotiated supplier contracts to ensure minimum health & safety standards are met.
+- Supplier contracts that include minimum health & safety standards.

 - Training all hands-on staff, including Hosts and Guides.
-Training will include:
+Training includes:

 - Sanitation measures and standards,